Almira Lincoln Phelps: West Chester Young Ladies Seminary

 As early as December 1838, Almira Phelps was considering leaving.
 She consulted a member of the Biddle family trying to gain support for opening a girls' school in Philadelphia.
 No support was forthcoming and Almira remained at West Chester.
-In April 1839, Almira offered her position to step daughter, Helen Phelps.
+In April 1839, Almira offered her position to her step daughter, Helen Phelps.
 Almira considered her position as defined by Dr. Cook as beneath her.
 Helen refused the offer.
 In the spring of 1839, John Phelps had conditionally leased a building in Philadelphia, so that Almira could open her own school.
 However, Almira refused to leave West Chester.
 She and John were at an impasse.
 He believed his strong willed wife should not be working for anyone else.
 Almira was concerned about self-financing her own school.

 The break with the Cooks was final by the summer of 1839.
-Almira Phelps traveled to New York to interview with the Reverend John F. Schroeder (1800–1857) who opened a school, St. Ann's Hall at Flushing, Long Island that year.
-John Phelps followed after his wife and finally persuaded her to open her own school.
-John Phelps made arrangements to lease a building in Rahway, New Jersey and Almira Phelps had her own school in 1839.
+Almira Phelps traveled to New York to interview with the Reverend John F. Schroeder (1800–1857) who opened a school, St. Ann's Hall at Flushing, Queens County, New York (called "Flushing, Long Island") that year.
+John Phelps followed his wife and finally persuaded her to open her own school.
+John Phelps made arrangements to lease a building in Rahway, New Jersey and Almira Phelps established her own school in 1839.
 Many of the students from West Chester followed her to Rahway.
 The West Chester School did not survive the split between Almira Phelps and Dr. Cook and closed.
 None of Almira's step daughters taught at Rahway.
 Eunice married and remained at West Chester, Ann moved to Camden, South Carolina to teach for her sister Stella, and Helen had her own school in Brooklyn, New York.

+Patapsco Female Institute

 Ellicott Mills (now Ellicott City) had both a boys' school, Rock Hill, and a girls' school, the Patapsco Female Institute (PFI).
 By 1840, neither was doing well.
 The Protestant Episcopal Bishop of Maryland, William R. Whittingham, had a personal interest in education and became involved in both schools.
-The Rev. Alfred Holmead transferred from Baltimore County to run Rock Hill and Bishop Whittingham, personally interviewed Almira Phelps to become the principal of the PFI.
+Rev. Alfred Holmead transferred from Baltimore County to run Rock Hill and Bishop Whittingham, personally interviewed Almira Phelps to become the principal of the PFI.
 One of the conditions for her hire was that she had to have a chaplain on the payroll.
-Reverend Holmead became the first chaplain at PFI.
+Rev. Holmead became the first chaplain at PFI.
 In 1841, the Phelpses closed the Rahway school and took over the PFI on a seven years lease.
 Almira Phelps was very hands on with her students, and had a good relationship with them.
-She emphasized academic achievement to enable a young woman to support herself, if necessary, as a teacher or governess.
+She emphasized academic achievement to enable young women to support themselves, if necessary, as teachers or governesses.
 To that end, Almira actively sought positions for her students.